slaclab/timechart/docs/source/ui_layout.rst

            * **\+ Y-Zoom**: Zoom in on the y-axis
            * **\- Y-Zoom**: Zoom out on the y-axis
            * **Reset**: Restore the zoom levels of the x-axis and the y-axis to the default
-           * **View All**: Automatically adjust the zoom levels of both the x-axis and the y-axis so that all the current curves being drawn on the graph will be visible.
+           * **View All**: Automatically adjust the zoom levels of both the x-axis and the y-axis so that all the current curves' data points already plotted on the graph will be visible.

 #. **Graph Pause Button**:
         Click on this button to toggle pausing or resuming drawing an ongoing graph.
 During pausing,